-Our government systems segment revenues were approximately 48% of our total revenues in fiscal year 2011, 56% of our total revenues in fiscal year 2010 and 62% of our total revenues in fiscal year 2009, and were derived from U.S. government applications.
+Our government systems segment revenues were approximately 45% of our total revenues in fiscal year 2012, 48% of our total revenues in fiscal year 2011 and 56% of our total revenues in fiscal year 2010, and were derived primarily from U.S. government applications.
 Therefore, any significant disruption or deterioration of our relationship with the U.S. government would significantly reduce our revenue.
 U.S. government business exposes us to various risks, including:

-- · changes in governmental procurement legislation and regulations and other policies, which may reflect military and political developments; - unexpected contract or project terminations or suspensions; - unpredictable order placements, reductions or cancellations; - · reductions or delays in government funds available for our projects due to government policy changes, budget cuts or delays and contract adjustments; - the ability of competitors to protest contractual awards; - · penalties arising from post-award contract audits; - the reduction in the value of our contracts as a result of the routine audit and investigation of our costs by U.S. government agencies;
+- · changes in governmental procurement legislation and regulations and other policies, which may reflect military and political developments; - unexpected contract or project terminations or suspensions; - · unpredictable order placements, reductions or cancellations; - reductions or delays in government funds available for our projects due to government policy changes, budget cuts or delays, changes in available funding, reductions in government defense expenditures and contract adjustments;

-- higher-than-expected final costs, particularly relating to software and hardware development, for work performed under contracts where we commit to specified deliveries for a fixed price; - · limited profitability from cost-reimbursement contracts under which the amount of profit is limited to a specified amount; - unpredictable cash collections of unbilled receivables that may be subject to acceptance of contract deliverables by the customer and contract close-out procedures, including government approval of final indirect rates; - · competition with programs managed by other government contractors for limited resources and for uncertain levels of funding; - significant changes in contract scheduling or program structure, which generally result in delays or reductions in deliveries; and - · intense competition for available U.S. government business necessitating increases in time and investment for design and development.
+- the ability of competitors to protest contractual awards; - · penalties arising from post-award contract audits; - the reduction in the value of our contracts as a result of the routine audit and investigation of our costs by U.S. government agencies; - higher-than-expected final costs, particularly relating to software and hardware development, for work performed under contracts where we commit to specified deliveries for a fixed price; - · limited profitability from cost-reimbursement contracts under which the amount of profit is limited to a specified amount; - unpredictable cash collections of unbilled receivables that may be subject to acceptance of contract deliverables by the customer and contract close-out procedures, including government approval of final indirect rates; - · competition with programs managed by other government contractors for limited resources and for uncertain levels of funding; - · significant changes in contract scheduling or program structure, which generally result in delays or reductions in deliveries; and - · intense competition for available U.S. government business necessitating increases in time and investment for design and development.